sergeykondr/next-strapi-docker-dev-tmpl/README.md

-# NextJS - Strapi - Postgres using Docker-compose
+# Next.js - Strapi - Postgres using Docker-compose

-This project contains a Strapi and Next.js application using Docker.
+This project contains a Strapi, PostgreSQL and Next.js application using Docker.
 This guide explains how to set up and run the project with Docker and without Docker.

 ## Requirements